jo/couchmagick/README.md

 ===========
 Run ImageMagicks `convert` on CouchDB documents.

+couchmagick runs as an [os_daemon](http://docs.couchdb.org/en/1.5.x/config/externals.html#os_daemons), which means that CouchDB manages the process and you can configure it using CouchDBs configuration mechanism, which is both a huge win.

+The versions and commandline arguments are defined in design documents under a `couchmagick` section.

+couchmagicks Stream based implementation provides low memory footprint.

 Installation
 ------------
+The installation of couchmagick is dead simple.

-Make sure you have ImageMagick installed, eg on Debian:
+Make sure you have `ImageMagick` installed, eg on Debian:
 ```bash
 apt-get install imagemagick
 ```